-I was recently given the challenge by Superbreak of exploring a city in 48 hours, and I had no hesitation in choosing the historic city of Chester.
+I was recently given the challenge by Superbreak of spending 48 hours in Chester.
 We live 25 minutes away from this beautiful city, but there is so much that Chester has to offer that we have never experienced.
 Chester is a city full of variety, from ancient walls to modern and vibrant restaurants.
-So what did we get up to during our 48 hours.
+So what did we get up to during our 48 hours in Chester.

-It’s incredible to think that The Grosvenor has been a hotel for over 150 years, and has retained it’s Michelin star in the Simon Radley restaurant since 1990.
+It’s incredible to think that The Grosvenor Chester has been a hotel for over 150 years, and has retained it’s Michelin star in the Simon Radley restaurant since 1990.
 The hotel is luxurious, elegant and has impeccable service, and we had the most enjoyable stay with them.
-The Grosvenor is available to book on the Superbreak website.

 A visit to Chester would not be complete without a walk around the famous Chester Walls.
 We joined the walk at the Eastgate Clock, and after a few failed attempts at getting a selfie with the clock behind us we headed towards the river.

 We left the walls and strolled through the Roman Gardens.
 In all the times I had visited Chester, I didn’t even know these beautiful gardens existed.
 The Gardens also house the Roman Baths.

 We stumbled across a Roman Guard in the amphitheatre who was regaling a group of children with his stories.

 We visited the Chester Grosvenor Museum which is free to enter, with a suggested donation of £3 per person.
 We wandered around the different exhibitions, and particular liked the Samurai Arms and Armour which was running at the time.

 I have walked past Chester Cathedral on many occasions but have never stepped foot inside.
 This time was different, and we spent a good hour inside the vast building.
 When you first open the heavy wooden door and get a glimpse inside, it really does take your breath away.
 And there is even a replica model of the Cathedral made of Lego.